Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 FAQs Zager Guitar Reviews

-This remains to be seen, though they certainly have a lot of good features that set them apart from a lot of other manufacturers who seem to copy a whole bunch of their competitors in an attempt to cover as much of the market as possible.
-Lowered string height and wider fretboard make for a subtly more comfortable experience; and each of the Zager guitars passes through the hands of the owner himself, Mr Denny Zager Sr.
+This remains to be seen, though they certainly have a lot of good features that set Zager guitars apart from a lot of other manufacturers who seem to copy a whole bunch of their competitors in an attempt to cover as much of the market as possible.
+Lowered string height and wider fretboard make for a subtly more comfortable experience.
+And each of the Zager guitars passes through the hands of the owner himself, Mr Denny Zager Sr.

 Though Zager guitars are played far and wide, held by the likes of Tommy Emmanuel (a native of Australia) for example, they actually have their home in the midwestern region of the US, calling Nebraska their home.
 They are specifically based in or around the city of Lincoln, the capital city of this state.
 With a population of 292,657, it is the 73rd most populous city in the United States; initially founded as the town of Lancaster, it was renamed after President Lincoln and became Nebraska’s state capital in 1869.

-This remains to be seen, though they certainly have a lot of good features that set them apart from a lot of other manufacturers who seem to copy a whole bunch of their competitors in an attempt to cover as much of the market as possible.
-Lowered string height and wider fretboard make for a subtly more comfortable experience; and each of the Zager guitars passes through the hands of the owner himself, Mr Denny Zager Sr. So, in a way, they are easier to play, even if that ease is purely at the thought that they have gone through the hands of a living legend before reaching you.
+There is no definite answer for this.
+Though certainly Zagers have a lot of good features that set them apart from a lot of other manufacturers who seem to copy a whole bunch of their competitors in an attempt to cover as much of the market as possible.
+Lowered string height and wider fretboard make for a subtly more comfortable experience, making the guitars easy to play.
+Each of the Zager guitars passes through the hands of the owner himself, Mr Denny Zager Sr. So, in a way, they are easier to play, even if that ease is purely at the thought that they have gone through the hands of a living legend before reaching you.

 From the mouth of Denny Zager Jr himself: ‘My father sets up all of his guitars with our own Zager brand custom light 11-48 gauge but we have customers using all brands and gauges with excellent results.
 We do have many customers who were users of other brands move to the Zager brand after using them as they’re specifically designed by Denny exclusively for his guitars.’
 11-48 is a pretty standard range of string gauges for an acoustic guitar, though this should not matter too much as the string height itself is adjustable on the fly.